-If you’re like me, and Windows Scaling heuristics was disabled, then you’re already good to go.
-When this feature is disabled and the Receive Windows Auto-Tuning Level is set to normal, then you’re using ExpressVPN’s optimal settings.
+If you’re like me, and Windows Scaling heuristics was disabled, you’re already good to go.
+When this feature is disabled and the Receive Windows Auto-Tuning Level is set to normal, you’re using ExpressVPN’s optimal settings.

 But if your Windows Scaling heuristics setting is turned on, that’s not optimal